blole/boost.props/README.md

 * Set the system environment variable `BOOST_ROOT` to where you downloaded boost to, e.g. `C:\lib\boost_1_59_0`
 * Restart Visual Studio (so it has the new environment variable)
 * Add boost.props to your project in Visual Studio:
-View > Property Manager > Right-click your project > Add Existing Property Sheet
+View > Property Manager > right-click your project > Add Existing Property Sheet

 Now you can `#include <boost/...>`